werebus/vimfiles/README.md

     Mapped to `<Leader>n`, and also set to auto-appear when you call vim or mvim on a directory, this is a nice project tree type display

+*   [Sessionman][sessman]

+    Allows the saving and restoring of sessions.
+It adds the options to the "File" menu, but there are also normal-mode commands.

 *   [Snipmate][snipmate] and the [Snipmate Snippets][snippets]